Reimagining Ricoh Insurance Claims Management Flow

 Michael is a claim manager at an insurance company.
 Everyday he needs to review and validate hundreds of claim forms submitted by clients.
 When there is a lot of forms coming, it could get very overwhelming.

-How might we make it easier for insurers to organize and process claim forms?
+How might we make it easier for claim manager to organize and process claim forms?

 Understand the problems with Product Manager